 Prof. Romuald Szymkiewicz, Gdańsk, Poland

 Kościerska 7, 80-328 Gdańsk-Oliwa, Poland

 The language of the Journal is English.
-The text should be typed in 12 p. with double spacing and 25 mm margin on all sides.
-The maximum length of the paper is 10 000 word-equivalents or approximately 30 pages including figures, tables and references.
+The text should be typed in 12 pt font size, with double spacing and 25 mm margins on all sides.
+The length of the paper should not exceed an equivalent of 10 000 words, or approximately 30 printed pages, including all figures, tables and references.
 The following points should be observed:

 Manuscripts should be submitted by mail to: Editorial Office AHEM, Kościerska 7, 80-328 Gdańsk, POLAND